UPACM/algolympics-site/README.md

 Running `gatsby develop` via Docker is optional, but desirable.
 If you want to do so,

 1. You first have to build the Docker image by running `docker build -t algosite .`.
 Here, `algosite` will be the name of the image.
+Run this command again if you update `Dockerfile`, or if you want to rebuild the image for any other reason.

 2. Then you can run the image with `docker run --name algosite --rm -p 8000:8000 -v $(pwd):/usr/src/app algosite`.
 Here,